Paternity and childcare leave in the civil service

 Your employer administration cannot refuse this extension.

-The specialized inpatient care units for the child eligible for this additional leave are:
+The specialized inpatient care units for the child eligible for this additional period of leave are:

 • Neonatal Units